ctolon/PythonInterfaceDemo/README.md

 * `Jul 23, 2022` CLI for TableMaker for automations and transaction management has been heavily refactored and some automations imported.
 * `Jul 24, 2022` In the CLI written for tableMaker, some options were refactored and automated.
 Version 2 released with minimal testing.
 * `Jul 25, 2022` A lot of tests have been done for the CLI written for tableMaker and the necessary refactor and automation tests have been done.
 CLI development for TableMaker is fully completed and Integrated to python script.
 Writing User Manual Documentation in progress.
-* `Jul 26, 2022` Readme completed for `IRunTableMaker.py` and TableReader DQEfficiency workflows CLI based v1 released
+* `Jul 26, 2022` Readme completed for `IRunTableMaker.py` and TableReader DQEfficiency workflows CLI based v1 released. processEvTime transaction management refactoring, for pp collisionsi centrality-table o2 task and JSON configs deleting automatized.
+New checker for Run/MC added.